Definition

 Hands Examples

-Conquian in English countries follow a few rules.
+As mentioned before, in English countries the game follows a few rules.
 A player always begins and ends their turn with 9 cards in hand, including the revealed melds.
-The main complexity in Conquian comes from the forcing of melds, so here is a detailed example of meld forcing.
+The main complexity comes from the forcing of melds, so here is a detailed example of meld forcing.

 A player has 2 melds and 2 cards remaining.